Ocala Alcohol/Drug DUI Lawyer

 Impaired driving is not limited to drunk driving.
 In the state of Florida, you can be charged with a DUI for driving under the influence of alcohol, controlled substances, or chemical substances.
 While it’s easy to think of illicit drugs — such as marijuana, cocaine, and heroin — as being able to affect a driver’s ability and result in a DUI, some prescription drugs can be just as dangerous, causing drowsiness, blurred vision, nervousness, and difficulty concentrating.

 Though there is an established blood alcohol content legal limit of .08 percent for drunk driving, no such test exists for drugged driving.
 As a result, a skilled attorney can often effectively challenge a DUI drug case, using expert testimony to counter the prosecution’s case against you.
-Aggressive legal representation can be the difference between a conviction and a dismissal.
+Aggressive legal representation can be the difference between a conviction, a DUI settlement, and a dismissal.

 Frequently Asked Questions